stephenrjohnson/producteev/README.md

 Supports all the API methods.
 If i have missed any let me know.

+I need to write some tests i know, but if you feel like doing it just raise a merge request.
 ## Installation

 Install the gem by issuing